Aldangie/Covid-19-Data-Analysis-BigQuery/README.md

 ### 3. Countries with the Highest Infection Rate

-As of April 2021, smaller countries topped the list in terms of population infection rates.
+As of April 2021, smaller or medium-sized countries topped the list in terms of population infection rates.

 ```sql
 SELECT